 Insufficient Air Flow

-If there is not enough air flowing through your air conditioning system, your evaporator coil will eventually freeze up and cause your AC to stop working.
+If there is not enough air flowing through your air conditioning system, your evaporator coil will eventually freeze up and cause your AC unit to freeze up and stop working.
 The most common cause of this is a dirty air filter.
 Dirt can also collect on the evaporator coil itself causing it to become clogged.
 This typically happens if the AC system was allowed to run without a filter or if the filter used was extremely dirty, too small for the system, or of poor quality.
 Air flow problems can also be caused by a faulty fan or closed or blocked ducts and vents.

 If you find yourself having to add refrigerant to your air conditioner once or twice a season, it is a safe bet that you have a leak somewhere within the system.
 Leaks can develop as parts vibrate or rub together over time or when joints or fittings become loose.
 A leak can cause the pressure within the evaporator coil to drop.
 Moisture then collects and freezes on the coil.
 The ice continues to build from the inside to the outside of your air conditioner until it can no longer function.